Johnson Furniture Restoration • Owned and operated by Greg Johnson

 2000 - 2005 Icon Design and the Wendell Castle Collection in LeRoy, New York.
 Greg ran the finishing department and was involved with developing standard and many custom finishes on a production basis.

 1989 - 2000 Wendell Castle Incorporated, Scottsville, New York.
 Greg worked as principal finisher, developing high end finishes and innovative decorative effects.

 1979 - 1989 Greg worked with his brother Tom in Newton, Massachusetts, part-time while attending the Worcester Center for Crafts, and then full-time for eight years.

 1979 - 1981 Worcester Center for Crafts, Worcester, Massachusetts.
 Greg completed a two-year program in furniture design and woodworking.

 1970 - 1979 Robert J. Johnson Cabinet Makers, Silver Spring, Maryland.
 Greg started working for his father at age 13, part-time through high school and then full-time.

 Emily joined the Johnson Furniture Restoration team in 2018 as a part-time assistant restorer.
-She comes to us with a BA in Industrial Design from RIT, a lifetime of DIY experience, and a passion for heirloom, antique and odd things with character.
+She comes to us with a BA in Industrial Design from RIT, a penchant for DIY, and a passion for heirlooms, antiques and odd things.

 Resident Shop Dog